FelixOnline/v2/content/articles/2012-5-10-super-mutant-algae-declared-winner.md

 subtitle: >
   Teams from Imperial take runner-up places in BP Ultimate Field Trip
 date: "2012-05-10 19:49:04 +0100"

 # Attributes from Felix Online V1
 id: "2436"
 old_path: /news/2436/super-mutant-algae-declared-winner
 aliases:
  - /news/2436/super-mutant-algae-declared-winner
+imported: true
+comments:
+ - Well done imperial in getting 2 teams to the finalit was a fantastic evening for everyone  involved and a special thanks to all at BP for making Team Aspires very hard  and sometimes almost impossible task come to a deserved fruition to Simas Guy and last and certainly not least Edward A magnificent achievement well done Lads get the Passports looked out

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true